An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): Semiclassical biorthogonal elliptic functions

-In particular, the isomonodromy transformations differ from the corresponding theta-isomonodromy transformations by a meromorphic theta function factor depending only on $\nu$, $l'$, $l$.
-There is also an isomonodromy transformation between $A'_n(z;x;v,w)$ and $A'_n(z;x';v,w)$, for arbitrary $x'$, but the corresponding $B$ matrix is (generically) multiplication by an elliptic function of degree $2n$.
-It follows that only those parameter shifts satisfying the integrality condition above can extend to arbitrary solutions of the elliptic Painlev\'e equation (for which one effectively has noninteger $n$). \end{rems}
+In particular, the isomonodromy transformations dif\/fer from the corresponding theta-isomo\-nodromy transformations by a meromorphic theta function factor depending only on $\nu$, $l'$, $l$.
+There is also an isomonodromy transformation between $A'_n(z;x;v,w)$ and $A'_n(z;x';v,w)$, for arbitrary~$x'$, but the corresponding $B$ matrix is (generically) multiplication by an elliptic function of degree~$2n$.
+It follows that only those parameter shifts satisfying the integrality condition above can extend to arbitrary solutions of the elliptic Painlev\'e equation (for which one ef\/fectively has noninteger~$n$). \end{rem}